Baptistemontan/leptos_i18n/docs/book/src/usage/08_scoping.md

 # Scoping

-If you are using subkeys or namespaces, access keys can get pretty big and repetitive, wouldn't it be nice to scope a context to a namespace or subkeys ?
+If you are using subkeys or namespaces, access keys can get pretty big and repetitive, wouldn't it be nice to scope a context to a namespace or subkeys?

 Well, this page explains how to do it!